Local analytic classification of q-difference equations: From the Mock Theta functions to the -Euler equation

 The formula giving $s(\alpha,\beta;q,x)$ subsumes all seven mock theta functions, which can be respectively recovered by setting $(\alpha,\beta,x)$ to be one of the following: $(-1,-1,1)$, $(\ii,-\ii,1)$, $(\sqrt{q},-\sqrt{q},1)$, $(j,j^{2},-q)$, $(1/q,1/q,1)$, $(\ii/\sqrt{q},-\ii/\sqrt{q},1)$ and $(-j/q,-j^{2}/q,1)$.
 (Note that in all cases, among other multiplicative relations, $\alpha$ and $\beta$ map to torsion points of $\Eq$.) \\

 In the following, which is intended to motivate the study of the Stokes phenomenon, we follow recent work by the third author \cite{CZMTF}, skipping most of the proofs.
-In \ref{subsection:functequafors} and \ref{subsection:backtoMockTheta}, we use the conventions of \emph{loc. cit.} and use the theta function:
+In \ref{subsection:functequafors} and \ref{subsection:backtoMockTheta}, we use the conventions of \emph{loc. cit.}.
+In particular, it is assumed (exceptionally) that $\lmod q \rmod < 1$ and we use the theta function: